Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Stork Christian Symbolism

 In the Greek tradition, storks were often described as enemies of snakes.
-They were considered predators to snakes, with Aristotle describing their significance as follows:
+They were considered predators to snakes, with Aristotle describing their significance in the following passage

 Stork Egyptian Symbolism

 In Egyptian traditions, the stork represents the eternal spirit of the human soul.
 This may be related to the fact that the saddle-billed stork has a marking on its chest that resembles a heart.
-(6)
+Egyptian stork symbolism connects storks to the afterlife, the eternal human soul, and death as a process of rebirth.

 Storks in Dreams